TangMartin/TangMartin/README.md

 Hey!
-I am a Hong Kong Canadian engineer and problem solver, currently living on the coast of Vancouver.
+I am a Hong Kong Canadian product engineer, currently living on the coast of Vancouver.
 Fuelled by my passion for business and technology, I bring technical products to life through my strategic thinking, technical skills and business acumen.

 When I'm not at my computer, you can find me swapping my slippers for a pair of running shoes, either planning this year’s backcountry or travel adventures with my camera.